basis-company/sharded-queue.py/README.md

 ## Introduction

 A sharded job queue is a distributed queue that enables processing of large-scale jobs across a network of worker nodes.
 Each queue shard is handled by a separate node, which allows for parallel processing of jobs and efficient resource utilization.
 This can be achieved with handlers that contains logic for routing and performing a job.
 Any handler split requests to any number of threads.
-In advance, route can define processing order value.
+In advance, route can define processing priority value.

 ## Installation